pygame/pygame/docs/README.md

 ## Contribute to docs

-We strongly advice you to check the [Sphinx documentation](https://www.sphinx-doc.org/) before making any change on this module.
+We strongly advise you to check the [Sphinx documentation](https://www.sphinx-doc.org/) before making any change on this module.

 ### Editing theme